-This article was last updated Sep 02, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 24, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-ANA Mileage Club, which is a transfer partner of American Express Membership Rewards®, is one of the most powerful mileage programs available for international awards, with good award prices, a variety of Star Alliance partners, and a generous stopover policy that lets you piece together exotic trips.
+ANA Mileage Club, associated with Tokyo-based All Nippon Airways (ANA), is one of the most powerful airline loyalty programs available for international awards since it offers good award prices, a mix of Star Alliance and other redemption partners and a stopover policy that lets you piece together exciting trips.
 This guide will help you take advantage of the opportunities a transfer to ANA miles can offer.

 In this article

-- Airlines you can book with ANA and where to find award space
+- Airlines you can book with ANA miles

 - How much do awards cost?